Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Can Cats Eat Cornstarch?

 Cats are obligate carnivores, meaning they need meat in their diet to be healthy.
-Cornstarch is plant-derived, so giving it to your cat could cause unwanted side effects, such as an upset tummy.
+Cornstarch is plant-derived, so giving it to your cat in excess could cause unwanted side effects, such as an upset tummy.
 While cornstarch is non-toxic to your cat, you still want to be careful how much you give your feline friend, if any at all.

 cornstarch

-Image Credit: Halil ibrahim mescioglu, Shutterstock
+Image by: Halil ibrahim mescioglu, Shutterstock

 Is There Starch in Cat Food?